fongc123/notes/Data Visualization/Multivariate Data.md

 It can handle **large datasets** and can **detect outliers and correlation**; however, data attributes may not be **perceived equally** and **visual cluttering** may occur.

-A <span style = "color:lightblue">scatter plot</span> displays two attributes along the vertical and horizontal axes.
+A <span style = "color:lightblue">scatter plot</span> (i.e., rectilinear) displays two attributes along the vertical and horizontal axes.

 |          **Data**           |    **Mark**    |          **Channels**          |       **Task**        | **Scalability** |
 |:---------------------------:|:--------------:|:------------------------------:|:---------------------:|:---------------:|